What is Mudrā?

-Mudrā is Sanskrit for seal — that which fixes, confirms, or marks a configuration as recognisable.
-The contemplative-technical use extends the metaphor: a mudrā is a bodily configuration, most often of the hands but sometimes involving the whole body, by which a practitioner fixes a current of attention, energy or symbolic association into a stable form.
-The English word gesture catches the surface but loses the technical content.
-A handshake is a gesture; an añjali mudrā — the palms-together configuration of the hands at the heart — is a seal in the same sense as the wax stamp on a closed letter: it marks the contents and binds them.
-The term spans an unusually wide field of practice.
-In iconography it names the conventional hand positions of buddhas and deities.
-In haṭha yoga it names a category of advanced energetic technique distinct from posture and breath.
-In Vajrayāna Buddhism it names the hand seals paired with mantra recitation and deity visualisation.
-In Zen it names the formal hand position of the seated practitioner.
-The thread that runs through all of these is the same: a stable physical configuration treated as the outward face of an inward operation.
+The Sanskrit word mudrā means seal.
+In contemplative use, it refers to a bodily configuration that fixes a current of attention, energy, or symbolic association into a stable form.
+Gesture catches the surface meaning but misses the technical weight.
+A handshake is a gesture; an añjali mudrā, the palms-together position at the heart, is a seal in the way a wax stamp seals a letter: it marks the contents and binds them.
+The term covers a wide field.
+In iconography, it names the conventional hand positions of buddhas and deities.
+In haṭha yoga, it names a category of advanced energetic technique distinct from posture and breath.
+In Vajrayāna Buddhism, it names the hand seals paired with mantra and deity visualisation.
+In Zen, it names the formal hand position of the seated practitioner.
+In every case, a stable physical configuration is treated as the outward face of an inward operation.

 The seals of iconography and ritual

-The hand seals most familiar to a casual observer are the iconographic mudrās of Buddhist and Hindu sculpture.
-Bhūmisparśa mudrā — the earth-touching gesture in which the right hand points downward to the ground — names the moment in the Buddha's awakening when, challenged by Māra, he called the earth to witness; almost every classical Buddha image of the seated awakened figure uses this seal.
-Dhyāna mudrā — the meditation seal, both hands resting palms-up in the lap, right above left, thumbs lightly touching — marks the contemplative moment.
-Varada mudrā — the open downward palm of generosity.
-Abhaya mudrā — the raised palm of fearlessness.
-Dharmacakra mudrā — the two-handed configuration of the wheel-turning, conventionally associated with the Buddha's first sermon at Sarnath.
-The set is closed and the meanings are stable across the Buddhist iconographic tradition; the same vocabulary is shared with Hindu deity-iconography, where the same seals appear on Viṣṇu, Śiva and the goddess in their respective canonical forms.
+The iconographic mudrās of Buddhist and Hindu sculpture are the most familiar to a general viewer.
+Bhūmisparśa mudrā, the earth-touching seal, shows the right hand pointing to the ground.
+It names the moment in the Buddha's awakening when, challenged by Māra, he called the earth to witness.
+Nearly every classical seated Buddha image uses this seal.
+Dhyāna mudrā, the meditation seal, shows both hands resting palms-up in the lap, right above left, thumbs lightly touching.
+Varada mudrā is the open downward palm of generosity; abhaya mudrā is the raised palm of fearlessness; dharmacakra mudrā is the two-handed wheel-turning seal associated with the Buddha's first sermon at Sarnath.
+These meanings are stable across the Buddhist iconographic tradition.
+The same vocabulary appears in Hindu deity iconography, where the same seals are used for Viṣṇu, Śiva, and the goddess.
 The seals are not decorative.
-They name moments, attitudes and attributes, and the Sanskrit-trained viewer reads them the way a Western viewer reads the attributes of saints in a Renaissance altarpiece — by recognition, not by guess.
+They name moments, attitudes, and attributes.
+A viewer trained in the tradition reads them as a Western viewer reads the attributes of saints in a Renaissance altarpiece: by recognition, not by guess.

 Mudrā in haṭha yoga and Vajrayāna

 Inside formal practice, mudrā names a more technical category.
-The classical haṭha-yogic curriculum, codified in the fifteenth-century Haṭha Yoga Pradīpikā and the seventeenth-century Gheraṇḍa Saṃhitā, treats mudrā as a discrete category of technique alongside āsana, prāṇāyāma, bandha and ṣaṭkarma.
-The advanced mudrās of these texts are energetic seals in the strict sense: mahāmudrā (a seated configuration combining a leg position, a bandha and a directed breath), mahāvedha mudrā, khecarī mudrā (in which the tongue is extended back and turned up into the upper palate, sealing a circuit the texts treat as central to long-term yogic transformation), yoni mudrā, vipārīta karaṇī mudrā.
-These are not gestures the practitioner waves at a moment; they are sustained configurations held inside formal practice and intended to redirect prāṇa in specifiable ways.
-The same logic operates inside Buddhist Vajrayāna.
-The Tibetan tantric vehicle works with three vehicles of practice in coordinated combination — mantra (sound), mudrā (gesture) and visualisation (image) — under the assumption that the deity's body, speech and mind are the practitioner's body, speech and mind correctly configured.
-The hand seals paired with each mantra are not ornament; they complete the practice.
+The classical haṭha yoga curriculum, codified in the fifteenth-century Haṭha Yoga Pradīpikā and the seventeenth-century Gheraṇḍa Saṃhitā, treats mudrā as a distinct category alongside āsana, prāṇāyāma, bandha, and ṣaṭkarma.
+These are not hand shapes held briefly.
+They are sustained configurations held inside formal practice, intended to redirect prāṇa through the body.
+Mahāmudrā combines a leg position, a bandha, and a directed breath.
+Khecarī mudrā involves the tongue folded back into the upper palate to seal a circuit the texts treat as central to long-term yogic transformation.
+The same logic applies in Buddhist Vajrayāna.
+The Tibetan tantric tradition works with three coordinated vehicles: mantra (sound), mudrā (gesture), and visualisation (image).
+The underlying assumption is that the deity's body, speech, and mind are the practitioner's own body, speech, and mind correctly configured.
+The hand seals paired with each mantra are not ornament.
+They complete the practice.

 In the index

-The most-present yogic voice in this index on the practical use of mudrā is Sadhguru, whose Isha programmes transmit a structured form of Śaiva tantric practice in which a mudrā is the operative core.
-Inner Engineering: A Yogi's Guide to Joy is the printed introduction; Inner Engineering Online is the full video curriculum in which the Shambhavi Mahāmudrā kriyā — the seated practice that anchors the programme, combining a directed gaze, a breath sequence and a bandha-mudrā configuration — is taught as the central daily practice.
-Sadhguru on disability and spiritual practice and his short talk on unlocking the mind's full potential sit inside the same framework even when the term mudrā is not foregrounded; the underlying configuration is the same Śaiva kriyā the longer programme presents in full.
-On the Buddhist side, Pema Chödrön's course on awakening compassion carries the Karma Kagyu approach in which mudrā is the gestural arm of the three-vehicle (mantra, mudrā, visualisation) framework that Vajrayāna practice takes as standard.
-Paramahansa Yogananda's *Autobiography of a Yogi* describes the mudrā component of the kriyā lineage at the level of practice rather than at the level of doctrine — the role of the configurations inside the Lahiri Mahasaya transmission is sketched without being fully revealed, in keeping with the kriyā tradition's preserve.
-The hatha-yoga, pranayama, mahamudra and mantra entries map the surrounding categories.
+The most central yogic voice in this index on the practical use of mudrā is Sadhguru.
+His Isha programmes transmit a structured form of Śaiva tantric practice in which a mudrā is the operative core.
+Inner Engineering: A Yogi's Guide to Joy is the printed introduction.
+Inner Engineering Online is the video curriculum in which the Shambhavi Mahāmudrā kriyā is taught as the central daily practice.
+This is a seated practice combining a directed gaze, a breath sequence, and a bandha-mudrā configuration.
+Sadhguru on disability and spiritual practice and his short talk on unlocking the mind's full potential sit inside the same framework, even when mudrā is not named directly.
+On the Buddhist side, Pema Chödrön's course on awakening compassion carries the Karma Kagyu approach, in which mudrā is the gestural arm of the mantra, mudrā, and visualisation framework that Vajrayāna practice treats as standard.
+Paramahansa Yogananda's *Autobiography of a Yogi* describes the mudrā component of the kriyā lineage at the level of practice rather than doctrine.
+The role of the configurations inside the Lahiri Mahasaya transmission is sketched without being fully revealed, in keeping with the kriyā tradition.
+The hatha-yoga, pranayama, mahamudra, and mantra entries map the surrounding categories.

-Mudrā is not, in the technical contemplative sense, a hand-shape that produces a result by being formed.
-The contemporary wellness market has tended to take a thin slice of the haṭha vocabulary — jñāna mudrā, cin mudrā, the various finger configurations that occur inside seated practice — and present each as a stand-alone intervention with specifiable physiological effects, often promoted with claims more confident than the source-tradition itself makes.
-The classical literature is more careful.
-Mudrā in the strict sense is the sustained configuration held inside an integrated practice — the breath, the posture, the attentional orientation, the lineage context all included; the gesture without the rest of the practice is the wax stamp without the document.
-Mudrā is also not a category that can be lifted out of its tradition without losing most of its content.
-The seals of Vajrayāna deity practice are not interchangeable with the seals of haṭha yoga, and neither is interchangeable with the cosmic mudrā of Sōtō Zen sitting; the surface gesture is sometimes shared, the inward operation is not.
-The unified term is useful at the level of comparative description and misleading at the level of practical instruction.
+In the technical sense, a mudrā is not a hand-shape that produces a result on its own.
+The contemporary wellness market has taken a thin slice of the haṭha vocabulary, including jñāna mudrā, cin mudrā, and various finger configurations, and presented each as a stand-alone technique with physiological effects more specific than the source traditions themselves claim.
+A mudrā in the strict sense is a sustained configuration held inside an integrated practice.
+The breath, the posture, the attentional orientation, and the lineage context are all part of it.
+The gesture without the rest is the wax stamp without the document.
+The various traditions also use the term in distinct and non-interchangeable ways.
+The hand seals of Vajrayāna deity practice are not the same as the energetic techniques of haṭha yoga, and neither is the same as the cosmic mudrā of Sōtō Zen sitting.
+The surface gesture is sometimes shared; the inward operation is not.
+The unified term is useful for comparative description, but misleading at the level of practical instruction.